Alexa Difference Between Customer Experience & User Experience

 Customer experience and User experience both sound similar at a certain level, but they are not.
 Neither of them are mutually exclusive, but there’s a fine line of difference ( at the experience level) that distinct one from the other.

 User Experience (UX) is all about how your users vibe with your product – the feel-good factor when they interact with it.
 We measure this groove with metrics like success rate, error rate, and the cool digital stuff, like clicks to get things done.
+According to recent studies, 90% of users have stopped using an app due to poor performance.
+This stat underscores the importance of a seamless UX in retaining users.

 Now, Customer Experience (CX), on the flip side, is like the big picture of how peeps connect with your whole brand.
 We are talking about the whole matter– the overall experience, how likely they are to stick around, and if they’d shout about it to their buddies.
 Think of UX as the smooth dance moves in the broader groove of CX.
 It’s like UX is the snazzy beat drop, but CX is the entire party playlist, including stuff beyond just the product.
 Cool, right?